-Orissa is the epitome of the rich culture and history of India and it is also home to many ancient temples and beautiful places for tourists to spend their vacation time interestingly.
-Sun Temple Konark is one of the major attractions of Orissa owing to which the state seeks special attention and countless visits from people.
-The temple is dedicated to the God “Sun” and it stands out as one of the famous pilgrim sites or temples constructed in the 13th century.
+Orissa is the epitome of India’s rich culture and history.
+It is also home to many ancient temples and beautiful places where tourists can spend interesting vacation time.
+Sun Temple Konark is one of the major attractions of Orissa, owing to the state seeking special attention and countless visits from people.
+The temple is dedicated to the God “Sun,” it stands out as one of the famous pilgrim sites or temples constructed in the 13th century.

 <<<<Read>>>Top 10 Famous Temple In India – Pilgrimage Sites Of India